TheSmartScanner/http-headers-security/README.md

 Restrict most of the resource types to the same site and subdomains of `yourdoamin.com`
 > `Content-Security-Policy: default-src 'self' *.yourdomain.com; block-all-mixed-content; font-src 'self' https: data:; img-src 'self' data: blob:; object-src 'none'; script-src-attr 'none'; style-src 'self' https: 'unsafe-inline'; upgrade-insecure-requests;`

 - *WARNING*: Inline `script` elements and inline script event handlers like `onload` will stop working with the above header.
-This is required to neutralize XSS attacks.
+But this is required to neutralize XSS attacks.
 </details>

 <details>